 Parents/Guardians/Visitors must have a pre-arranged appointment with a staff member to enter the building during school hours.
-Please check in at the main front office.
+Please check in at the main front office located on Central Ave.
 If you are looking to volunteer please visit the district webpage to submit an application to volunteer within MCPS schools.

-Parents/guardians are permitted to visit their students during school hours in the office lobby.
+Parents/guardians are permitted to visit their student during school hours in the office lobby.
 Please check in at the front office and we will call your student down to the office.